 Another way to step through the layers of your design without instantiating a via is to press the “L” key.
 This is very helpful when you start routing and you realize that you aren’t on the layer that you want.

 When you are ready to complete a route, try holding the Ctrl key down while clicking the mouse button.
-If you are within the range of your destination that Altium Designer can work with as shown below, it will automatically complete the route for you.
+If you are within the range of your destination that Altium can work with as shown below, it will automatically complete the route for you.

 Holding the control key down while clicking the mouse will complete this route

 While you are routing you may want to change the width of your track.
-There are several ways that Altium Designer will determine the width of the track that you are currently routing; by the minimum rule, the preferred rule, the maximum rules, or by users choice.
+There are several ways that Altium will determine the width of the track that you are currently routing; by the minimum rule, the preferred rule, the maximum rules, or by users choice.
 You can toggle between these options by pressing the “3” key while you are routing.
 You can also use “Shift+W” to bring up a list of favorite widths to choose from as shown below.
-As long as those widths don’t violate any rules currently in use, Altium Designer will switch the track that you are currently routing to the new width.
+As long as those widths don’t violate any rules currently in use, Altium will switch the track that you are currently routing to the new width.

 Using the “Choose Width” menu while routing